microsoft/code-with-engineering-playbook/developer-experience/recipes/cross-platform-tasks.md

 # Cross Platform Tasks

-There are several options to alleviate cross-platform compabilitity issues.
+There are several options to alleviate cross-platform compatibility issues.

-- Docker or container based - using containers as development machines allows developers to get started with minial setup and and abstrats the development environment from the host OS by having it run in a container.
+- Docker or container based - using containers as development machines allows developers to get started with minimal setup and abstracts the development environment from the host OS by having it run in a container.

   - Running VS Code in a Docker container and using [Dev Containers](https://code.visualstudio.com/docs/remote/containers) can also help in standardizing the local developer experience across the team.
   - Follow a tutorial on [Development in Containers](https://code.visualstudio.com/docs/remote/containers-tutorial)